Error996/bdvl/README.md

 Within bedevil, you can choose to use the PAM backdoor and/or the accept hook backdoor.
 There are pros and cons to using either method.
 In order to choose which backdoor method you would like to use, see the 'toggles' section at the beginning of this README.
 There is a README inside the rootkit's installation directory that you may wish to consult from a backdoor shell. *([this](https://github.com/naworkcaj/bdvl/blob/master/etc/README))*

 ### PAM
-By hijacking libpam's authentication functions, we can create a phantom user on the machine that can be logged into just the same as any other user.
+By hijacking libpam's authentication functions, we create a phantom user on the machine that can be logged into just the same as any other user.

 During installation you'll give a username and password which you'll be able to use to log into your backdoor, over ssh.
 See [etc/ssh.sh](https://github.com/naworkcaj/bdvl/blob/master/etc/ssh.sh) on connecting with your hidden port.

 *[wtmp/utmp hooks](https://github.com/naworkcaj/bdvl/tree/master/inc/utmp)
-By hooking all of the responsible utmp & wtmp functions, any information that may give off indication of a PAM backdoor is throttled.
+By hooking the responsible utmp & wtmp functions, information that may give off indication of a PAM backdoor is throttled.
 see utmp/[putut.c](https://github.com/naworkcaj/bdvl/blob/master/inc/utmp/putut.c)*

 | Pros                        | Cons                           |